caoccao/JavetSanitizer/docs/feature_function_restriction.md

 ## List

-The must-have function list is as follows:
+The default must-have function list is as follows:

 ```js
 main